sidneywidmer/Latchet/README.md

 #### Demoapp

-I'm in the process of building a simple demo application with laravel, the latchet package, autobahn.js and backbone.
+Check the demo application built with laravel, the latchet package, autobahn.js and backbone: [whatup](https://github.com/sidneywidmer/whatup "whatup")
-There's still a lot of work to do but you can find the repo here: [whatup](https://github.com/sidneywidmer/whatup "whatup")
+And for a live demo: [whatup.im](http://whatup.im "whatup.im")